Naval trawler: Romania

 Romania acquired three German KFK naval trawlers in 1943.

+Spain

+The Basque Auxiliary Navy operating autonomously in the Bay of Biscay on the side of the Spanish Republican Army during the early Spanish Civil War featured 7 naval trawlers.

 United Kingdom

 During the First World War, the Royal Navy operated 627 "Admiralty Trawlers" which had been purpose-built, purchased from foreign countries, or acquired as prizes.
 A further 1,456 trawlers were hired and operated, together with many other kinds of small vessel, by the Auxiliary Patrol.
 Trawlers were mainly employed in minesweeping, anti-submarine patrols and as boom defence vessels.
 266 of the hired trawlers were lost while on active service.